anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 In addition, respective Entrance criteria is a prerequisite which needs to be satisfied for NFVI+VNF to be considered **Testable**.

-**Dependencies** NFVI+VNF verification will rely upon test harnesses, test tools, and test suites provided by upstream OPNFV projects, including dovetaill, yardstick, and Bottleneck.
+**Dependencies** NFVI+VNF verification will rely upon test harnesses, test tools, and test suites provided by upstream OPNFV projects, including dovetail, yardstick, and Bottleneck.
 These upstream projects will be reviewed semi-annually to verify they are still healthy and active projects.
 Over time, the projects representing the conformance process may change, but test parity is required if new test suites are added in place of older, stale projects.

 * NFVI+VNF verifications will be performed against well defined instance types consisting of a HW and SW Profile, Configured Options, and Applied Extensions (See image.)

 <p align="center"><img src="../figures/RC_NFVI_VNF_Instance_Type_25Nov2019.jpg" alt="Instance Type" title="Instance Type" width="100%"/></p>
-<p align="center"><b>Figure:</b> Instance Type</p>
+<p align="center"><b>Figure 1-4:</b> Instance Type</p>

 **NFVI+VNF Instance Type:**
 * Standard compute flavours to be tested are defined in [chapter 4.2.1](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter04.md#4.2.1)